A B2B Nurture Campaign Guide – With Examples

 Google ads might be a little pricey, or PPC campaigns, but it’s also a great way to get people interested in your product again.

 When a visitor lands on our webpage, we have a pop-up that asks if they would like to subscribe to our emails.
-This has been quite successful as our metrics reveal that we have daily signups.
+This has been quite successful, our metrics reveal that we have daily signups.
 These leads are then added to nurture campaigns.

 PRO TIP: Have a great landing page for your website.
 It’s important to ask the visitor to sign up for a newsletter, or you could even offer something free (Such as email templates…)